Artificial intelligence tools for information retrieval, research, and teaching

 It also supports article screening for systematic reviews (paid plan only) and offers email alerts for new papers based on past searches in the paid version.

-Usage cost: A free basic account allows article searches (with up to two additional columns in the table) and unlimited concept summarization, as well as PDF analysis of up to 20 files per month.
+Usage cost: A free basic account allows unlimited article searches (with up to two additional columns in the table), as well as PDF analysis of up to 20 files per month.
 Research reports include analysis of a limited number of articles and cannot be edited.
 The dedicated tool for systematic reviews is available only with a paid plan, as are data export and alerts for new articles.
+A new agentic workflows feature and data extraction from figures are also available in paid accounts only.

 Link: https://elicit.com/